kohlhofer/Crossings/chapters/chapter-03.md

 He pushes away from the fence, the square emptying, the church settling back into quiet.
 The service is over, its echoes lingering in the air.

-He turns away, the sound of the river louder now, the church behind him, the day moving on.
+He turns away, resuming his path, the day moving on.
 His boots scrape the packed dirt, the dust rising with each step.
-The path leads back to the river, to the dock, to the fishing line that waits in the brown water.
+The path leads past the square, beyond the church, toward the sound of grinding stones and the wheel that turns in the shallow water.

 Behind him, the church stands empty, its doors closed, its bell silent.
 The square is quiet, the morning sun casting long shadows across the dirt.
-The river calls from beyond the trees, its current steady and sure.
+Ahead, the mill waits, its wheel turning in the current.